Azure/terraform-azurerm-avm-res-machinelearningservices-workspace/examples/private_ai_studio/README.md

 <!-- BEGIN_TF_DOCS -->
 # Azure AI Hub

+This deploys the following:

+- Azure VNet
+  - subnet named "private\_endpoints"
+- 4 private DNS zones linked to the VNet
+  - "privatelink.api.azureml.ms" for the AI Studio Hub
-This deploys the private AI Studio Hub with all possible supporting resources:
+  - "privatelink.notebooks.azure.net" for the AI Studio Hub
+  - "privatelink.vaultcore.azure.net" for Key Vault
+  - "privatelink.blob.core.windows.net" for Blob Storage Account

+The Resource module deploys:

-- AI Hub workspace (private)
+- AI Hub workspace (private) with a private endpoint in the "private\_endpoints" subnet, referencing both "privatelink.api.azureml.ms" and "privatelink.notebooks.azure.net" DNS zones
-- Storage Account (private)
+- Storage Account (private) with a private endpoint in the "private\_endpoints" subnet, referencing the "privatelink.blob.core.windows.net" DNS zone
-- Key Vault (private)
+- Key Vault (private) with a private endpoint in the "private\_endpoints" subnet, referencing the "privatelink.vaultcore.azure.net" DNS zone
-- Azure Container Registry (private)
 - App Insights and Log Analytics workspace
 - AI Services + an AI Services Connection to the Hub